Kick.com – A New Live Streaming Platform and Good Twitch Alternative

 How is Kick any different from Twitch?

-In fact, it has been reported that a whopping 95% of the revenue that a streamer generates through subscriptions goes directly into their pocket.
+In fact, it has been reported that a whopping 95% of the revenue that a streamer at Kick generates through subscriptions goes directly into their pocket.
 And if the fans then give the streamer extra money via so-called Kicks (being the same as Donations on Twitch), the full 100% of funds go to the streamer as well.
 This is opposed to Twitch, where the streamer was only pocketing 50% of the Donations, with Twitch claiming it needed to have such high fees in place in order to cover the climbing costs of the streaming platform itself.

 Some also say that on the new streaming platform, content producers have more freedom in designing their content.
 We aren’t exactly sure what that means, but maybe it has to do with the reduced limitations.
-In short, however, we can say, based on all that we have seen and heard, Kick.com puts streamers first, and is dedicated to creating an open, stable environment for talent to live out their creativity in front of the camera and thereby inspire fans.
+In short, based on all that we have seen and heard, Kick.com puts streamers first, and is dedicated to creating an open, stable environment for talent to live out their creativity in front of the camera and thereby inspire fans.

 Twitch as the engine that drives casino streamers (and their fans) to join Kick

-The online casinos themselves, especially big names like Stake, obviously were also hoping for a new platform to showcase their wares.
-And Stake Managing Director Eddie already runs a Kick channel himself, while also promoting the platform in his casino.
+The online casinos themselves, especially big names like Stake, were also hoping for a new platform to showcase their wares.
+Stake Managing Director Eddie already runs a Kick channel himself while also promoting the platform in his casino.
 And, of course, us as fans, were starting to miss the slots streaming thrills.
 So it makes sense that someone is at least trying to fill the void.

 Rumors of a connection between Kick.com and Stake casino

 There is plenty of speculation that Stake had a hand in the creation of Kick.
-And while there are some indications that this indeed may be the case, there is a lack of verifiable facts.
+While there are some indications that this indeed may be the case, there is a lack of verifiable facts.
 Nor have we seen an official press release as such.
 So for whatever reason, if Stake Casino is indeed behind the development of this new platform, the casino management is currently holding their cards close, and staying mum on the topic.

 The top streamers who are active on Kick

 News about the Twitch alternative Kick is currently spreading like wildfire.
-And those who follow online gambling trends are certainly buzzing about it.
+Those who follow online gambling trends are certainly buzzing about it.
 So much so that many of the most popular casino streamers have already opened accounts there – especially those who have been known to gamble at Stake.
 Of course, there is a possibility that the accounts are copies as some detractors are claiming.
 But that has not been our experience so far.

 Roshtein